Resources / Templates

 Set this up once as a reusable job template in Tidyflow.
 Each step becomes a subtask your team checks off in order, so nothing is skipped between processing the run, lodging STP, and reconciling the clearing account.
 With workflow management you can make the job recurring on the client’s pay cycle, so the next run is created automatically without anyone remembering to start it.

 The items your client needs to action (confirming new or terminated staff, supplying timesheets, and approving the payroll totals) go out as requests in the client portal.
-Clients upload signed forms and timesheets and confirm the run in one place, so approvals and documents stay attached to the job instead of scattered across email.
+In the secure portal, clients upload signed forms and timesheets and confirm the run in one place, so approvals and documents stay attached to the job instead of scattered across email.

 Common pitfalls